Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/3-call-api-node-daemon/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `APP\.env` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-node-daemon` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-node-daemon` app copied from the Microsoft Entra admin center.
 1. Find the placeholder `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
 For instance, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
 If you don't have your tenant domain name, learn how to [read your tenant details](https://review.learn.microsoft.com/azure/active-directory/external-identities/customers/how-to-create-customer-tenant-portal#get-the-customer-tenant-details).
-1. Find the key `Enter_the_Client_Secret_Here` and replace the existing value with the generated secret that you saved during the creation of `ciam-msal-node-daemon` copied from the Azure portal.
+1. Find the key `Enter_the_Client_Secret_Here` and replace the existing value with the generated secret that you saved during the creation of `ciam-msal-node-daemon` copied from the Microsoft Entra admin center.
-1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-dotnet-api` app copied from the Azure portal.
+1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-dotnet-api` app copied from the Microsoft Entra admin center.

 ### Step 4: Running the sample